-Some of the hardest life lessons revolve around money.
-And, while you don’t want to start your children off too early, it’s important to make them fiscally aware.
+While you might have extra time to homeschool, use this opportunity to make your kids fiscally aware.
 Instead of waiting until their teenage years, you can get started on teaching your kids about money management now!
 Whether you draw up a budget or give them an allowance, there are many important money tips for young people.

-“Money doesn’t grow on trees” might be one of the most important money tips out there.
+“Money doesn’t grow on trees” might be one of the most basic money tips out there!
 However, given all the things there are to buy, it can be hard for kids to realize money is earned!
 ATMs push out money and credit cards simply provide it, so it’s important to stress the value of money.
 Instead of letting the time for financial lessons go by, ensure you teach your children that money is a limited resource.

-Whether it’s a mini tablet or the latest toy, money can be easy come easy go for many kids.
+Whether it’s a mini-tablet or the latest toy, money can be easy come easy go for many kids.
 Fortunately, once your kids are earning an allowance you can teach them all about the virtues of saving.
 To encourage this habit, you may even want to match their cash savings on a monthly basis for motivation.
 Teaching them the difference between wants and needs is one of the best money tips there is!
 It will also help them understand the benefits of investment.

-Even for adults, the word ‘budget’ can be a pretty scary one.
+Even for adults, the word “budget” can be a pretty scary one.
 However, you and your family can take a lot of fear out of it by discussing money tips for families.
 If you’re crafting a family budget, plan a night with the kids and go over budget basics.
-By determining needs and wants, and figuring out what’s left over, you’ll know what to prioritize as a family.
-While it’s unlikely you’ll be charging your young ones rent, you can still have them test out some tips.
+Talk to your kids about having an income.
+Not only will your income cover basic expenses, from your mortgage to groceries, but adding in money for things like an emergency fund, life insurance, and giving might also be part of your family budget.

 It’s one thing to talk to your kids about the rules of money.
 But, one of the best ways to get them to understand is to put their learning into action!
 You can even share your own money tips online through FamilyApp.